SypekKonrad/car-data-analysis/README.md

 ---

+## Car Specifications

+The analysis is based on data from a Toyota Avensis T22, which has the following technical specifications:
+- **Engine Type**: 2.0L, inline 4, turbocharged
+- **Power**: 110 horsepower
+- **Curb Weight**: 1410 kg
+- **Fuel Type**: Diesel

+---

+## How It Works
+1. **Data Fetch Notebook**: Refueling logs are collected in CSV files or spreadsheets, capturing details like date, cost, kilometers traveled, and liters of fuel filled.
+2. **Fuel Economy Notebook**: Analyzes fuel consumption trends for the Toyota Avensis T22, including average fuel efficiency (L/100km) and visualizations of consumption over time and its relationship with distance traveled.
+3. **Cost Analysis Notebook**: Calculates fuel expenditure, price per kilometer, and fuel efficiency, providing insights into total and average costs.
+Visualizes trends in fuel prices and travel cost efficiency over time.
+4. **Seasonal Analysis Notebook:**: Analyzes fuel consumption and efficiency across different seasons, calculating average fuel consumption (L/100km) and fuel efficiency (km/L) for Winter, Spring, Summer, and Autumn.
+Visualizes seasonal trends using bar charts for comparison.

+---

 ## Project Goals
 - **Data Collection**: Gather raw data on car refueling habits (fuel volumes, prices, distance traveled, etc.).
 - **Data Cleaning**: Preprocess and clean the raw data to handle missing values, inconsistencies, and outliers.